smitelli/cosmodoc/src/content/topics/player-movement-functions/index.md

 }
 ```

 Both are acceptable forms that produce the correct answer.
 One's a little less dense, one's a little more mild-mannered in terms of keeping the global state undisturbed.
-This game uses both behaviors interchangeably, and it's important to recognize both patterns and understand what the code is trying to do: The player is at some X position, they want to move one tile toward {{< lookup/cref name="DIR4" text="DIR4_EAST" >}} to X + 1, and the legality of this move must be decided before the move is realized.
+This game uses both approaches interchangeably, and it's important to recognize both patterns and understand what the code is trying to do: The player is at some X position, they want to move one tile toward {{< lookup/cref name="DIR4" text="DIR4_EAST" >}} to X + 1, and the legality of this move must be decided before the move is realized.

 {{< boilerplate/function-cref TestPlayerMove >}}